 Andreas Canyon is a 1 mile heavily trafficked loop trail located near Palm Springs, California that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible from September until May.
+The trail is primarily used for hiking, walking, and birding and is best used from September until May.

 Desert canyon hike on the Agua Caliente reservation.
 Parking is $9 per vehicle.